 Every now and then you encounter someone who demonstrates excellence in their work.
-It might be an exceptional associate who anticipates your every need, or a manager who motivates high performance and loyalty in the team, or a volunteer leader for a community program.
-It could be your child's teacher who takes extra care in growing math skills.
-Excellence, true excellence, is something we prize and sometimes encounter.
-When we see it brings us joy and inspiration.
-It’s often described as “she’s a natural” or “he loves what he does”, but, what is actually happening when we experience excellence?
+It might be an exceptional associate who anticipates your every need, a manager who motivates high performance and loyalty in the team, or a volunteer leader for a community program.
+It could be your child's teacher, who takes extra care in nurturing math skills in his or her students.
+Excellence - true excellence - is something we prize.
+When we see it, it brings us joy and inspiration.
+People who exhibit excellence are often described as thus: "She's a natural;" or "He loves what he does."
+But what is actually happening when we experience excellence?

 Concordia’s commitment to faith, learning, and life-changing experiences is the recipe for meaningful work.
-We believe that excellence happens for Concordia students when they are emmersed in a liberal arts education and they grasp the concept of vocation for their lives.
+We believe that excellence happens for Concordia students when they are immersed in a liberal arts education and when they grasp the concept of vocation in their lives.

 A.G.
-Lafley, the former CEO of Proctor & Gamble said, "The formula for businesses trying to compete in today's economy is simple: hire employees with mental agility, leadership and passion to navigate change - in other words, hire those who are educated in the liberal arts."
-Employers agree that excellent employees think critically and analytically, write well, navigate complex situations, have intellectual curiousity, and develop creative, comprehensive solutions.
+Lafley, former CEO of Proctor & Gamble said, "The formula for businesses trying to compete in today's economy is simple: hire employees with mental agility, leadership, and passion to navigate change - in other words, hire those who are educated in the liberal arts."
+Employers agree that excellent employees think critically and analytically, write well, navigate complex situations, have intellectual curiosity, and develop creative, comprehensive solutions.

-These competencies describe Concordia graduates in business, communications, nursing, education, history, English, computer science, and all of Concordia's majors and programs.
+These competencies describe Concordia graduates in all of our majors and programs.

 Get Involved!
 Build Your Campus Brand